 Environmental Planning is an interdisciplinary subject that provides the knowledge and skills necessary for sustainable management of the environment.
 Environmental Planning encompasses an integrated approach that incorporates environmental, cultural, technological, social and economic dimensions to gain insight into environmental problems and help us manage our resources more effectively.

-Environmental Planning is available as a specified programme for the BEP, or as a major for the BA and the BSocSc.
-Environmental Planning may also be taken as a second major or as a minor, subject to academic approval of the Faculty in which the student is enrolled.
+Environmental Planning is available as a specified programme for the Bachelor of Environmental Planning (BEP).
+Environmental Planning is also available as a first major for the Bachelor of Arts (BA) and the Bachelor of Social Sciences (BSocSc).
+Environmental Planning may be taken as a second major or minor in other undergraduate degrees, subject to approval of the Division in which the student is enrolled.

 ERTH284 may not be counted towards the BEP.

 For a full list of offerings in this subject, including those available in Hamilton and online, see the Catalogue of Papers.
 Not all qualifications and subjects can be taken in full in Tauranga.
 See what can be studied in Tauranga.